brendafrancis/sovrin-client/getting-started.md

     send proof "Job-Application" to "Acme Corp"
 ```

 Notice what the proof request looks like now.
-Although the application is not submitted, it has various claims filled in:
+Although the application is not submitted, it has various claims filled in.

 ```
 ALICE> show proof request Job-Application